S1mplector/Simjot/README.md

 - **File not found errors**: Check that the journal folder path is accessible

 ### Support
-For technical issues or feature requests, please check the project documentation or create an issue in the project repository.
+For technical questions, please refer to the existing documentation and code.
+New issues may not receive responses.

 ## Acknowledgments